 The Great Land Of The Elephants by Rene Guillot (1971).
 A hunter's memories of French West Africa.
 Translated by Gwen Marsh.
 Contents include chapters headed...
 M'Bam and M'Bil, Wart-hog and Antelope, the Great Rain Forests, Buffaloes, the Frontiers of Thirst, Firearms and Traps, Hippos, A Fine Captive, More Elephants, Whistle and Mask and Down the Niger in a Pirogue.

 Sketches Of Life And Sport In South-Eastern Africa by Charles Edward Hamilton (1870).
 Hamilton travelled throughout Natal in 1864, mainly in the Pietermaritzburg, Drakensberg and south coast areas, hunting buffalo and leopard near the lower Umlazi River and crossing into Basutoland to hunt lion, wildebeest and giraffe.
 Free eBook

-Austin Hubert Wightwick Haywood DSO, born 1878, served in the Royal Artillery.
+Austin Hubert Wightwick Haywood (b.1878) served in India and Africa with the Royal Artillery.